mattis-gilbert/mattis-gilbert.github.io/_pages/about.md

 ---

-I am a second year Ph.D student in Economics at Sciences Po Paris under the supervision of Pierre Cahuc and Jean-Marc Robin.
+I am a third year Ph.D student in Economics at Sciences Po Paris under the supervision of Pierre Cahuc and Jean-Marc Robin.

  My main interests lie in applied and macro labor economics.